 EU Must Pay for Delay in Deciding Antitrust Case

-(CN) – Europe’s general court on Wednesday ordered the European Union to pay a glass company over $730,000 in damages due to the excessive length of antitrust proceedings against the company.
+(CN) – Europe’s General Court ordered the European Union on Wednesday to pay more than $730,000 in damages to a glass company that faced excessively delayed antitrust proceedings.

 In 2007, the European Commission fined Guardian Industries and Guardian Europe $167 million for the role in a glass cartel.
 The companies appealed the fine the following year, which the European General Court took 4 1/2 years to dismiss.